On the occurrence of boundary solutions in two-way incomplete tables: Conclusions

-We have also established necessary conditions for the occurrence of boundary solutions in an $I\times J\times 2\times 2$ table, which have not been discussed in the literature so far.
+We have also established necessary conditions in Theorem 5.2 for the occurrence of boundary solutions in an $I\times J\times 2\times 2$ table, which have not been discussed in the literature so far.
 As discussed in Section 5.5, these conditions are of practical utility to identify the non-occurrence of boundary solutions and hence for model selection.
 However, we show by a counterexample that these conditions are not sufficient.
 Note that a major advantage of the proposed sufficient conditions and necessary conditions is that they depend only on the observed cell counts in the table or their sums.
 As mentioned in Park {\it et al.}~(2014), this makes the verification process much easier, and avoids using the EM algorithm or solving likelihood equations.
-Finally, all the above results are illustrated using numerous data analysis examples.
-It would be helpful to obtain a set of conditions involving only the observed cell counts, which are sufficient as well as necessary for the occurrence of boundary solutions in two-way incomplete tables with both variables missing.
+Finally, all the above results are illustrated using six data analysis examples.
+It would be helpful to obtain a set of conditions involving only the observed cell counts, which are sufficient as well as necessary for the occurrence of boundary solutions in two-way incomplete tables with both variables missing. \vone {\bf Acknowledgements} : The authors are grateful to the referees for carefully reading the manuscript and suggesting numerous improvements.